Indonesia turns to China for more vaccines after AstraZeneca delays

 Sinovac has supplied about 56 million doses so far.

-Indonesia was also slated to receive 54 million doses of the AstraZeneca vaccine in phases via the COVAX sharing scheme, though Budi said Indian export restrictions would delay shipments in April.
+Indonesia was also due to receive 54 million doses of the AstraZeneca vaccine in phases via the COVAX sharing scheme, though Budi said Indian export restrictions would delay shipments in April.

 “That’s something that we cannot accept and we’re negotiating with AstraZeneca.
 So that’s 100 million doses of vaccine whose schedule remains unclear,” he said.

-In response, AstraZeneca Indonesia, through a public relations representative, referred Reuters to a statement dated April 2 that said it aimed to start first deliveries in June.
+In response, AstraZeneca Indonesia referred Reuters to an April 2 statement in which the company said it aimed to start first deliveries in June.

 Indonesia has also launched a private vaccination programme for companies to buy government-procured vaccines for their staff.